Lufergvera/Robocup-Home/README.md

 ### Mechanical structure

 >#### Luis Fernando Garza Vera
 >Design and manufacture of the robotic arm system.
+The design is based on a Scara robot, it gives us 4DOF that is enough to complete the differents challenges.

 >#### Carlos Amín Méndez Cáceres
 >Solidwork design of the base and manufacturing of structures.